 What is organic food?

-- Use only natural pest killers, such as plant oils, soap, fungus-eating bacteria, or bugs that eat other bugs.
+- Use only natural pest killers.
+These include plant oils, soap, fungus-eating bacteria, and bugs that eat other bugs.

 - Use only natural fertilizers, such as manure or compost.

 - Don't give their animals antibiotics or growth hormones.

 - Don't use genetically modified organisms (GMOs).
 GMOs are plants or animals whose genetic material has been altered.

 - Don't use irradiation.
 Irradiation means using X-rays or other types of rays to kill pests, change the way plants grow, or keep vegetables and fruits from spoiling as fast.

 Some countries, including the United States, have rules that govern when a farmer or rancher may use the organic label.
 Before a grower can use that label, a government inspector goes to the farm to make sure that the rules are being followed.

 Don't assume that food labeled "natural," "sustainable," "hormone-free," or "free-range" is organic.
 Look for the USDA organic seal.

 What do you need to know about organic food?